Ed: I'm not gonna live this way, Hi! It just ain't family life!

 Magical Realism: Definitely.
-The plot is centered around a fairly mundane love story/kidnapping scheme, but it also involves a bounty hunter who may or may not be a demon from Hell.
+The plot is centered around a fairly mundane love story/kidnapping scheme, but it also involves a bounty hunter who may or may not be a demon from Hell.note According to HI, "...he was the fury that would be as soon as Florence Arizona found her little Nathan gone."
 And then there's Hi's tendency to have prophetic and/or clairvoyant dreams, which he doesn't seem to consider unusual.

 Pint-Sized Powerhouse: Ed, played by 5'2" Holly Hunter, is an officer of the law, twice decorated.
 Her face off against the biker should give some idea of how she achieved that.
 Also, when she slaps H.I. for robbing the convenience store, he looks like he's been punched by someone bigger than him.

 HI repeatedly identifies the kidnapped baby as, "Nathan Jr...
 I think."
 Later, Nathan Arizona says the same thing.